pavel-pasechnik/krishna-consciousness-academy/themes/krishna-consciousness-academy/readme.txt

 == Copyright ==

-Krishna Consciousness Academy WordPress Theme, (C) 2025 Pavlo Pasichnyk Krishna Consciousness Academy is distributed under the terms of the GNU GPL.
+Krishna Consciousness Academy WordPress Theme, (C) 2025 Pavel Pasechnik Krishna Consciousness Academy is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify